 The class of possible repairs can be large, and consequently, the search space of potential repairs can be enormous.
-Therefore, we need to focus on classes that represent a large set of common mistakes that low-code users make when authoring programs in the target language.
-This targetspecific information is captured using the concept of unreliable terminals and domain-specific parser state transforms.
-While unreliable terminals capture pure syntax errors user's may make, domain-specific parser state transformers allow LAMIRAGE to incorporate more semantic fixes.
+Therefore, we need to focus on classes that represent a large set of common mistakes that LC users make when authoring programs in the target language.
+This target-specific information is captured using the concept of unreliable terminals and domain-specific parser state transformations.
+While unreliable terminals capture pure syntax errors users may make, domain-specific parser state transformers allow LAMIRAGE to incorporate more semantic fixes.